Panenka (penalty kick): History

-The original penalty
+Original 1976 penalty

 Antonín Panenka came to international prominence playing for Czechoslovakia in the 1976 European Championship; Czechoslovakia reached the final, where they faced West Germany.
 After extra time, the result was 2–2, and so the first penalty shootout in a European Championships final ensued.
 The first seven kicks were converted, until West Germany's fourth penalty taker, Uli Hoeneß, ballooned his shot over the bar.
 With the score 4–3, Panenka stepped up to take the fifth Czechoslovak penalty, which would win the match if he scored.
 He feigned shooting to the side of the goal, causing West German goalkeeper Sepp Maier to dive to his left, and then gently chipped the ball into the middle of the net.
 The perceived impudence of the shot, in addition to its success, led a watching French journalist to dub Panenka "a poet".
 The goal was very widely reported on, and Panenka's name became synonymous with the technique.
-After the game, Panenka was told that he could have been punished if he missed, as it may have been seen as disrespecting the Communist system in place at the time in his home country.
+After the game, Panenka was told that he could have been punished if he had missed, as it may have been seen as disrespecting the Communist system in place at the time in his home country.
 On viewing the penalty, Pelé described Panenka as being "either a genius or a madman".

-Since 1976

-Panenka in 2013.
-His original penalty technique has been imitated by many other players.